 With modern-day technology, we often find ourselves working around the clock, so what work-life balance comes down to is our mentality.
 We must discipline ourselves and develop our own hobbies.
 Whether you are passionate about sports or some form of craft, set aside some time each week for that.
 Block off a couple of hours where you step away from your desk, put down your phone, and just focus on that hobby.
 Soon, you will realise that the earth does not stand still during those couple of hours you are away, and you will feel more comfortable doing that regularly.

 As for being a working mom, you will have to find the help that you can trust and learn to let go.
 When it comes to picking schools, each school requires a different level of involvement from the parents, so it is important to add this to your consideration before making the decision.
-It is also important not to impose too much of your own expectations on your children, to the point it creates an extra burden for yourself.Posted 12 months ago
+It is also important not to impose too much of your own expectations on your children, to the point it creates an extra burden for yourself.Posted almost 2 years ago